telerik/blazor-docs/knowledge-base/grid-custom-filter-menu.md

 ## Description

-When using the TelerikGrid in Blazor applications, it's common to implement custom `FilterMenu` for enhanced filtering capabilities.
-However, integrating an [AutoComplete]({%slug autocomplete-overview%}) component with `StringOperators` within a [`FilterMenuTemplate`]({%slug grid-templates-filter%}#filter-menu-template) for dynamic filtering based on user input does not work as expected.
-The AutoComplete component does not consider the selection from the dropdown list of `StringOperators` within the `FilterMenuTemplate`.
+When using the TelerikGrid in Blazor applications, it's common to implement a custom `FilterMenu` for enhanced filtering capabilities.
+However, integrating a Telerik UI for Blazor component that is responsible for the dynamic Grid filtering based on user input does not work as expected.
+For example, the [AutoComplete]({%slug autocomplete-overview%}) component does not consider the selection from the dropdown list of `StringOperators` within the [`FilterMenuTemplate`]({%slug grid-templates-filter%}#filter-menu-template).

 This knowledge base article also answers the following questions:
 - How to integrate AutoComplete with `StringOperators` in a TelerikGrid `FilterMenuTemplate`?
-- How to refresh a custom `FilterMenuTemplate` in TelerikGrid?
+- How to refresh the contents of  `FilterMenuTemplate` in a TelerikGrid?
-- How to refresh a `FilterMenuTemplate` context after programmatic changes?
+- How to refresh a `FilterMenuTemplate` after programmatic changes?

 ## Solution

-To achieve the desired behavior, encapsulate the content of the `FilterMenuTemplate` in a custom component and refresh this component upon selection change in the dropdown list.
+To achieve the desired behavior, encapsulate the content of the `FilterMenuTemplate` in a separate Razor component and refresh this component upon selection change in the dropdown list.
 Below is an example demonstrating this approach:

 <div class="skip-repl"></div>
 ````Home.razor
 @using Telerik.DataSource

 <TelerikGrid Data="@Countries"
              FilterMode="GridFilterMode.FilterMenu"
              PageSize="25">